 Only software interrupts can be redirected using the IRB mechanism.
 External interrupts are asynchronous events that occur outside the context of a virtual-8086 program.
 Therefore, external interrupts require system-software intervention to determine the appropriate context for the interrupt.
-The VME extensions described in section "1" on page 257 are provided to assist system software with external-interrupt intervention.
+The VME extensions described in Section "VIF and VIP Extensions for External Interrupts" on page 259 are provided to assist system software with external-interrupt intervention.